nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 };
 ```

-## Item 11: Handle assignment to self in operator=
+## ⭐Item 11: Handle assignment to self in `operator=`

+An assignment to self occurs when an object is assigned to itself.
+In general, code that operates on references or pointers to multiple objects of the same type needs to consider that the objects might be the same.

-In the implementation of operator=, you may fall into the trap of accidentally releasing a resource before you're done using it, if you don't consider the self assignment.
+If you try to manage resources yourself,  you can fall into the trap of accidentally releasing a resource before you're done using it in your assignment operators.
+For example, suppose you create a class that holds a raw pointer to a dynamically allocated `Bitmap`:

 ```c++
 class Bitmap { ... };